ArjenSchwarz/igor/README.md

 2. Make your changes
 3. Make a pull request that explains what it does

-To make plugin development easier, there is a snippet for Sublime Text included in the devtools directory.
-If you copy this to your User package you can easily create the skeleton for a plugin with it.
+To make plugin development easier, there is an example plugin available in the devtools directory (example.go.plugin).

 You can also test your commands locally using `bin/testcommand.sh`.
 This script will read your config.yml file and based on that it will generate a correctly formatted json string and provide that to the binary.